Foliations on the projective plane with finite group of symmetries: Primitive groups

 \section{Primitive groups}

 This section is devoted to prove propositions \ref{molien1} and \ref{molien2}.
 Let $\aut(\F)< \pgl(3,\C)$ be a transitive primitive group.
-We can take5 a finite group ${G}<\gl(3,\C)$ whose projectivization is equal to $\aut(\F)$.
+We can take a finite group ${G}<\gl(3,\C)$ whose image in $\pgl(3,\C)$ is equal to $\aut(\F)$.
 Let $v$ be a homogeneous vector field in $\mathbb{C}^3$ with $\dv (v)=0$ that induces $\F$.
 Then $v$ is $G$-semi-invariant.
 Note that this works for any choice of $G$ since $v$ is homogeneous.

-In the following subsections we analyze each of the possibilities --- described in the subsections \ref{tpg} and \ref{tpsg} --- for $\aut(\F)$.
+In the following subsections we analyze each of the possibilities -- described in the subsections \ref{tpg} and \ref{tpsg} -- for $\aut(\F)$.
 For each of these cases we use Theorem \ref{molienthm} to determine the possible vector fields $v$ such that $|\aut(\F)|\ge 3(d^2+d+1)$.
 After our study, the proofs of the propositions \ref{molien1} and \ref{molien2} will be clearly finished.
 All representations and character tables come from \cite{ATLAS}, except for the Hessian group that comes from \cite{BER}.
-We also remark that all Poincaré series were calculated in a computer algebra system.
+We also remark that we have used Maple\texttrademark\, to speed up calculations of the Poincaré series, the same could be achieved in any computer algebra system or even by hand.